 The crown and arrows are further used by Framlingham College, located in the county;

 the coastal town of Southwold

 , also seen in the town’s seal which appears on an entrance sign

 on this commemorative coin and on the arms of West Suffolk Council

 Perhaps the greatest recognition of the status of the crown and arrows device is its use in the arms of Suffolk County Council.

-Interestingly, the strong Suffolk heritage of the Saint Edmund’s arms has also been recognised by the Suffolk Institute of Archaeology and History whose own emblem incorporates the arms of Saint Edmund.
+Interestingly, the strong Suffolk heritage of the Saint Edmund’s arms has also been recognised by the Suffolk Institute of Archaeology and History whose own emblem includes the arms of Saint Edmund at its centre

 Such recognition attests to the emblem’s status as the natural symbol of the county.
 This recognition is further found in its use by the county’s scout association, seen below in differing realisations, including the actual form of the Saint Edmund’s arms, with a gold crown and arrows against a blue background.

 Other examples of its use around the county include its appearance as the logo of famous Suffolk brewery Green King IPA